 The Chatham Scratcher, named after the town that loved it first, is also great for dry digging, and as a short handle rake.

 Recreational clam digging on Cape Cod is a fun family activity that offers the added benefit of a tasty meal as a reward for your efforts!
 The Cape is renowned for its abundance of hard shell (quahogs), soft shell (steamers), oysters and razor clams.
 Recreational clam digging, in comparison to fishing, requires relatively little gear to be able to successfully harvest a legal limit.
 Here is what you will need to get started:

 1)A permit from the town in which you will be clamming

 Permits can be secured at the town hall of the location you wish to clam.
 Fees and regulations vary by the town.
 When you pay for your permit, you will be given a copy of the town regulations and likely a map or list of open areas in that town.
 Follow these regulations carefully...a run in with the shellfish warden over an infraction is likely not the happiest ending to a good days clamming!
 Most towns maintain and update their websites with all the information you will need regarding permitting and regulations.

 Depending on which body of water you choose to clam, the footwear you require will vary by the prevailing conditions found in the bodies of water open to recreational clamming.

-In towns that offer long expanses of very low water (flats) with easy access, rubber boots will suffice during the summer months.
-No matter the warmth of the water, some type of protective footwear should be worn to protect against the broken shells and glass that can be prevalent in areas that clams like to live.
+In towns that offer long expanses of very low water (flats) with easy access, rubber boots or aqua-socks will suffice during the summer months.
+No matter the warmth of the water, some type of protective footwear should be worn to protect against the broken shells that can be prevalent in areas that clams like to live.
 Knee high rubber boots offer great protection from mucky bottoms.

 In some towns, the best spots to clam have deeper water-even at dead low tide.